mike0x1024/srt-template/README.md

 # Forge Template

-A template for quickly getting started with forge
+A Soul Resonance Token template for ERC20, ERC721 and ERC1155

 ## Getting Started